GSA/USSM/_pages/faq.md

       <div id="faq10" class="usa-accordion__content usa-prose">
         <ul>
           <li>As agencies set their strategic plans, they should engage with the QSMOs.</li>
-          <li>OMB Memorandum M-19-16 does not set timelines for transition but rather encourages agencies to engage with QSMOs to plan for the next phase of the technology/service prior to its end of life.
+          <li><a href="https://www.whitehouse.gov/wp-content/uploads/2019/04/m-19-16.pdf">OMB Memorandum M-19-16</a> does not set timelines for transition but rather encourages agencies to engage with QSMOs to plan for the next phase of the technology/service prior to its end of life.
 The QSMOs act as marketplace brokers and can provide agencies with valuable resources and insight.</li>
         </ul>
       </div>
       <h4 class="usa-accordion__heading">